The questions are answered . . .

 In Hospital quality HBOT chambers all patients breathe100% medical grade oxygen.
 All of these chambers reach pressures of 15 psig at minimum, some of these chambers can reach pressures of 100 psig.
 The Universal Gas Laws produce healing miracles in chambers that have 100% oxygen and correct pressure (or oxygen density) capability.
 Remember, pressure equals density and this equals the dose.
 Different illnesses require different treatment pressures.
 The "one size fits all" just is not so in a hyperbaric chamber because there is a distinct drug-dose response by the patient.
 Just as with prescription drugs, it is the physician who makes the dosage decision, the technicians operating the chambers merely dispense the high dosage oxygen according to orders.

 To illustrate this, a couple of examples are appropriate.
 In such a hospital HBOT chamber, gas-gangrene is treated at 29 psig (3 ATA) of 100% oxygen.
 This provides the patient almost 16 times the partial pressure of oxygen of breathing room air at sea-level Diabetic ulcers respond to 19 psig (2.3 ATA) and heal quickly.
 Lyme disease and chronic fatigue syndrome patients need the same pressures to achieve a positive result.
-The air-bag fails to deliver both the required treatment pressure and oxygen percentage.
+The inflatable fails to deliver both the required treatment pressure and oxygen percentages for these health problems.

 Identical partial pressures of oxygen occur if you spend an hour at the bottom of a 9 foot deep swimming pool, breathing from a SCUBA tank and the physiological changes to the human body are virtually the same!

 As an FDA Class II medical device, whether the bag is full of air or oxygen, a licensed physician or dental surgeons’ prescription is mandatory for any use.
 While many chiropractors and other health practitioners have great skills, the law is the law.
 Despite their skills, they cannot write that prescription.
-You must have a prescription from a physician (M.D. or D.O.) or a dental surgeon (D.D.S.) to purchase an inflatable air-bag.
-Referring to the air-bag as “mild” hyperbaric oxygen therapy (mHBOT) does not erase FDA rulings.
+You must have a prescription from a physician (M.D. or D.O.) or a dental surgeon (D.D.S.) to purchase an inflatable chamber.
+Referring to the air filled chamber as “mild” hyperbaric oxygen therapy (mHBOT) does not erase FDA rulings.
 Chiropractors (D.C.) naturopathic doctors (N.D.) or any other practitioners are breaking the law if they prescribe mild hyperbarics and face arrest by their local district attorney.
-Sadly, so too are any well-meaning caregivers that allow others to use their personal inflatable chambers.
+Unfortunately, so too are any well-meaning caregivers that allow others to use their personal inflatable chambers.

 Code compliance – the local fire department: